testaremanuala11/test1/this is a test.md

 Every step implementation has an equivalent code as per the language plugin used while installing Gauge.
 This code is run when the steps inside a spec are executed.
 Example.
 In the following example, the two sentences preceded by asterisk, *, are the unordered steps listed inside the Successful search scenario.

- [Pdf](https://github.com/testaremanuala11/test1/blob/main/pdf-test.pdf)
+This is the PDF [Pdf](https://github.com/testaremanuala11/test1/blob/main/pdf-test.pdf) This is the image
  ![Image](https://github.com/testaremanuala11/test1/blob/main/Gull.jpg)